-Vence & The Painters’ Trail
+Vence Travel & the Post Impressionism Trail

 Vence is a charming medieval town in the French Riviera.
 It is located up in the mountains, far removed from the maddening crowds of the seaside towns.

-Was this was the drawing card for the post-impressionism painters, Henri Matisse and Marc Chagall, along with many other artists?
+Was this the drawing card for the post-impressionism painters, Henri Matisse and Marc Chagall, along with many other artists?
 Did they come to Vence and the surrounding countryside for its charm, beauty and laid back atmosphere?

 Chagall and Matisse left their mark in this lovely town.
 In fact their art works draw in the crowds from near and far.
 But there are plenty more things to do and see in Vence.